"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

+To prove the second part, let $X$ have $N$ possible values $x_{i}$ and let $Y$ have $M$ possible values $y_{i}$, as in the previous section.
+Then in calculating $\left\langle X+Y\right\rangle $ we need to sum over both $N$ and $M$, to ensure we take all possible combinations of $X$ and $Y$ into account.
+Using (\ref{eq:PXY-PX}), we get:

+as we wanted to prove. \begin{xca} Calculate the expected value for the sum of two coin tosses and for a $2\d6$ roll (the sum of two 6-sided dice).
+First, do it by defining one random variable for the sum, calculating the probabilities, and then using the definition of the expected value.
+Then, do it by considering just one coin or one 6-sided die respectively, and use (\ref{eq:exp-val-lin}).
+Compare your results. \end{xca}

-\subsection{Standard Deviation}
+\subsubsection{Standard Deviation}

-The \emph{standard deviation }measures how far the outcomes are expected to be from the expected value\footnote{The square of the standard deviation is called the \emph{variance}, but it will not interest us here.}.
-To calculate the standard deviation, we take the expected value of $\left(X-\left\langle X\right\rangle \right)^{2}$, that is, of the difference between the actual value of $X$ and its expected value.
-Then, we take the square root of the result:
+The \emph{standard deviation }\footnote{By the way, the square of the standard deviation is called the \emph{variance} , but it will not interest us in this course.}\emph{ }measures how far the outcomes are expected to be from the expected value.
+To calculate the standard deviation, we take the expected value of $\left(X-\left\langle X\right\rangle \right)^{2}$, that is, the square of the difference between the \textbf{actual }value of $X$ and its \textbf{expected }value $\left\langle X\right\rangle $.
+Then, we take the square root of the result to obtain the standard deviation $\Delta X$: